The Sri Lanka Travel Specialists

 Travel further east so you can spend two days in Gal Oya National Park.
 Take a boat safari across the Senanayake Samudraya reservoir, amid an orchestra of tropical bird song, where you might even thrill to the enchanting sight of a lone elephant swimming between islands at sunset.
 The elusive leopard, wild boar, water buffaloes, deer and crocodiles are among the inhabitants of this serenest of parks.
 Consider a two-hour ascent to the summit of Monkey Mountain for a spectacular vista.

 Time to head west into the southern central area of Sri Lanka to spend one night at Uda Walawe National Park.
 Uda Walawe is undoubtedly the best place in Sri Lanka to see wild elephants throughout the year.
 Go on a half-day jeep safari and watch for leopard, sloth bear, water buffalo, deer and mongooses.
-Alternatively, you could head to the south-east coast and spend a day instead in the escapist beach settlement of Arugam Bay.
+Spend time at the Uda Walawe Transit Home, an ethically sound venture where orphaned baby elephants are rehabilitated to return to the wild.

 Spend the last few days of your holiday relaxing on Sri Lanka’s stunning south coast.
 If you can drag yourself away from the tranquil golden beaches, head along the coastline up to Mirissa, a lively beach town which has a beautiful bay and offers a host of water-sports including surfing, snorkelling, sailing and sea-kayaking, as well as boat excursions out into the ocean in search of whales and dolphins.
 Reserve one night for visiting the Turtle Conservation Project in Rekawa, where you can witness marine turtles nesting.